wabbit-corp/kappa/Spec.md

 ### 2.1 Modules and files

-- The **module name** is derived from the file path (Python-style).
+- The module name of a source file is determined from its file path relative to a source root.
 For example:
   - `std/base.kp` → module `std.base`
   - `user/orders/list.kp` → module `user.orders.list`

-- The mapping is implementation-defined but must be consistent.
+Normative mapping:
+* Let the file path be `P` and the source root be `R`.
+* `P` must be under `R` and must end in the extension ".kp", otherwise it is not a source file.
+* Let `S` be the relative path from `R` to `P`, with the ".kp" suffix removed.
+* Path separators are normalized such that '\' is treated as '/'.
+* Let `S = seg1/seg2/.../segn`.
+* Each `segi` must match the identifier regex `[A-Za-z_][A-Za-z0-9_]*`, otherwise it is a compile-time error.
+* The module name is `seg1.seg2....segn`.

-Implementations may also support an explicit top-level module header:
+Modules may have an explicit top-level module header:

 ```kappa
 @AllowUnhiding @AllowClarification module std.base